coha-it/dr-oliver-haas.de/wp-content/plugins/supreme-modules-for-divi/readme.txt

 - Scheduled Content Visibility - This will extend the Visibility option in the the Section/Row's custom setting to allow you to show or hide the section or row with a specify date/time.
 - Divi Templates - Designing Divi's footer or 404 page is one of the most challenging thing ever.
 Without programming background knowledgde, you have to deal with time and the learning process.
 But with Divi Templates, now you can design your footer or 404 page using Visual Builder and assign them.
 As easy as that, No coding required.
 Don't spend time finding those layout global module ID because you don't have to.
 Just 2 easy steps: Create a Template using Visual Builder, then assign them to footer/404.
 That's it!
 Save time = Smarter.
-- Divi Library Shortcodes - This will add a shortcode column in the Divi Library.
+- Divi Shortcodes - This will add a shortcode column in the Divi Library.
 Use that Divi shortcode to display your layout in any Divi module or even your PHP file by using [divi_shortcode id=""].

 Many more Divi Modules and Extensions coming soon...